pantsbuild/intellij-pants-plugin/README.md

 Please use “Plugins” tab: (Main menu: Settings | Plugins) to install the plugin.
 Find "Pants Support" plugin.
 Install and Restart IntelliJ.

-### Importing a Pants Project.
-Using this plugin you can import entire project or specific targets in a BUILD file.

 #### Importing an entire project directory
   * Use Main menu: File -> Import Project(in IJ 14.1+: File -> New -> Project From Existing Sources)
   * Select project directory